 SCIENTIFIC NAME: Ictalurus furcatus

 ADULT SIZE: 18 to 24 in (460 to 610 mm).
-The Alabama state angling record (120 lb 4 oz) was caught from Holt Reservoirs on March 9, 2012.
-The previous Alabama was a world record at the time (111 lb), and it was caught from Wheeler Reservoir on July 5, 1996.
-Before that, the state angling record (104 lb) was caught in Wheeler Reservoir on the Tennessee River in 1994.
 During our river surveys, we infrequently collect and release blue catfish weighing 30 to 50 pounds; most specimens are 10 pounds or less.

 DISTRIBUTION: Blue catfish are widespread and occasionally abundant in the Mobile basin and Tennessee River.
 The appearance of a limited range above the Fall Line could be due to insufficient and improperly equipped sampling of large streams and rivers.
 Glodek (1979c) does not include the Conecuh River within the native range of this species, but our surveys confirmed its presence at five localities in the drainage.
 Blue catfish were accidentally introduced into the Choctawhatchee River in 1993, when heavy rains broke the dam of a private lake stocked with numerous brood fish.
 Most were caught by local anglers, but a few may persist in the area.

-HABITAT AND BIOLOGY: As the distribution map illustrates, blue catfish prefer riverine and resevoir habitats.
+HABITAT AND BIOLOGY: Blue catfish prefer riverine and resevoir habitats.
 The largest individuals we have encountered were in tailwaters below dams, where currents were swift and substrates consisted of sand, gravel, and rock.
 Blue and flathead catfish also congregate around submerged treetops.
 Like many other species in the family, blue catfish are opportunistic feeders, consuming live and dead fish and benthic invertebrates.